fullmakeralchemist/tinyml-mapping-backlight/README.md

 <img src="assets/8.png" width="60%">
 </center>

 Once that model has been trained, saved, quantized, encoded in an Arduino Header File to use in an Arduino Nano 33 BLE Sense and downloaded, the model has been ported into a TinyIMU Ino file.
 The Arduino connects directly to the Raspberry, then the lights mqtt ino file is uploaded to the ESP8266 board.
-We can run the script to run the animation on the projector and activate the lights as the deployed model predicts.
+We can run the script to run the animation on the projector and activate the lights as the deployed model predicts ([Raspberry Pi Script](https://github.com/fullmakeralchemist/tinyml-mapping-backlight/tree/master/Raspberry_Script) **Beforre runing the script make sure that the path on the script condition is right**).

 The script that serves as the interface between the Raspberry Pi, Arduino and the ESP8266 BOARD is capable of printing the state of the VLC player as well as the MQTT connection don’t need the internet connection, just connected to the same router that is connected the ESP8266 board and the Arduno also can works on a hotspot in a smartphone.
 In general, the script takes only ~14% of the Raspberry Pi CPU it could be more if there are a lot of VLC windows open so I add a condition related to the state of the player so when the animation is over the player is closed to reduce the CPU use to avoid unnecessary CPU usage.